Relive the 90s Fashion Decade With These 85 Iconic Trends

 Slap Wrap (slap bracelets or snap bracelets) in the 1990s.

-Made from flexible stainless steel covered with silicone in all the craziest prints and colors, wrist-slapping bracelets were all the rage in the 90s and used to showcase one’s tastes in movies, music, and so on.
+Made from flexible stainless steel covered with silicone in all the craziest prints and colors, wrist-slapping bracelets were all the rage in the 90s and used to showcase one’s tastes in movies, music, etc.

 Bike Caps 90s fashion - 1990s bike caps, nineties cyclist caps, 90 fashion decade